ingelbeen/africover-git/README.md

 ## Open data (allowing reproduction of results in https://doi.org/10.1101/2023.12.22.23300474)
 - COVID-19 case data (all participants with acute respiratory illness test results, demographic and baseline participant data): to be updated
 - sero-survey data (dried blood spots collected 15 December 2020-31 July 2021 with demographic and baseline participant data): "serosurvey_pseudo.csv"

+For reasons of confidentiality, the open data does not contain the geographical coordinates, nor any other demographic data (e.g. age, household structure), that could allow identification of participants.

 ## Raw data (available if approved following request to ITMresearchdataaccess [at] itg.be)
 - participant demographic data (from HDSS)
 - participant socio-economic data (from HDSS)